iroknee/lonely-lantern/CONCEPT_AND_VISION.md

 ## 1. Overview

 **Lonely Lantern** is a retro ASCII **RPG / Simulation** built on the **Asciitorium** platform using **TypeScript on Node**.
-You play as an unnamed bard chronicling the deeds (and frequent deaths) of adventurers who pass through a fading tavern in Bleakrock, a small town at the edge of a forboding valley.
+You play as an unnamed bard chronicling the deeds (and frequent deaths) of adventurers who pass through a fading tavern in the ruins of an old mining settlement at the edge of a deep and broken valley.

 Unlike typical RPGs, you’re **not the hero** — you document them.
 Your songs, accuracy, and wit become the true measure of success.